aanders12/ENGR_4-PROJECT/README.md

 # BLIMP MOBILE

-The design will be broken into three fragments: The propeller, The blimp, and The hot-box.
+The design will be broken into two fragments: The blimp, and The hot-box.

 The propeller:
   an optional piece, 3d parts ment to give the blimp direction so it not only goes up but forward.